nupniichan/ChinoKafuu/README.md

 ---

 ## 🆕**New update**
-- Add weather slashcommand feature
-- Improve embed
+- Fixed Chino playing on cmd instead of Discord voice chat
-- Improve prompt chat
+- Improve prompt
-- Add datetime to let Chino know what time is it
 ---

 ## 🧑‍💻 **How to use?**